jdomindev/tandemfandom/README.md

 A fully functioning user friendly web application designed for those seeking to match users with similar interests by their specific fandom.
 Users can use application to find love, friendship, network, etc. in a safe and responsive environment.

-TandomFandom is MERN stack app, was made combining a Node.js/Express.js server with a React front-end.
+TandemFandom is MERN stack app, was made combining a Node.js/Express.js server with a React front-end.
 The back-end also includes MongoDB with GraphQL.
 Furthermore, JWT was used to implement authentication for all users.

 ## Table of Contents